top of page

 • 3 min read

-When your property becomes overgrown, you’ve got options — and two of the most common are forestry mulching and bush hogging.
-Both can reclaim land, manage vegetation, and improve your property’s appearance.
-But they work very differently, and choosing the right one depends on your goals.
+When your property becomes overgrown, you have options.
+Two of the most common methods are forestry mulching and bush hogging.
+Both methods can reclaim land, manage vegetation, and improve your property’s appearance.
+However, they work very differently.
+Choosing the right one depends on your specific goals.

-At Prime Habitat Management, we help landowners across Northern Illinois and the Starved Rock region make informed decisions for their land — whether you’re restoring native habitat, prepping for construction, or simply maintaining property.
+At Prime Habitat Management, we help landowners across Northern Illinois and the Starved Rock region make informed decisions for their land.
+Whether you’re restoring native habitat, prepping for construction, or simply maintaining your property, we are here to assist you.

 What Is Bush Hogging?

 Bush hogging, also known as rotary mowing or brush cutting, uses heavy-duty spinning blades to cut through tall grass, weeds, and light brush.
-It’s typically performed with a tractor or skid steer using a rotary cutter attachment.
+This method is typically performed with a tractor or skid steer using a rotary cutter attachment.

 Best Uses for Bush Hogging: